hipe/tmx/tabular/README.md

 ## justification

-at writing this was re-written from the ground up. we did not use [#.B] for this because of the product of these factors:
+at writing this was re-written from the ground up. we did not use [#here.2] for this because of the product of these factors:

   • we were in the middle of a full rewrite of the application itself. to try and fold-in a unification of libraries on top of this would